rust-lang/rustc-dev-guide/src/building/ctags.md

 The following script can be used to set up Exuberant Ctags:
 [https://github.com/nikomatsakis/rust-etags][etags].

-`ctags` integrates into emacs and vim quite easily.
+`ctags` integrates into Emacs and Vim quite easily.
 The following can then be used to build and generate tags:

 ```console